RajuGujjalapati/Python/README.md

 # Python
-Above all folders or files represents my practice!.
+All above folders or files represents my practice! in python.
 The journey from 'making silly miskes' to 'good developer'.